 As well as boycott materials, our online Virtual Shop has resources for health workers and mother-support groups to provide independent and accurate information.
 Check out the IBFAN Breastfeeding Calendar and the Infant Formula Explained DVD.

-Nestlé, the maker of Nescafé, is the target of a boycott because it contributes to the unnecessary death and suffering of infants around the world by aggressively marketing baby foods in breach of international marketing standards.
+Nestlé, the maker of Nescafé, is the target of a boycott because it aggressively markets baby foods around the world in breach of international marketing standards, contributing to the unnecessary death and suffering of infants.
 Baby Milk Action and its partners in the International Baby Food Action Network (IBFAN) monitor what companies are actually doing on the ground.

 The World Health Organisation says: “Globally, breastfeeding has the potential to prevent about 800,000 deaths among children under five each year if all children 0–23 months were optimally breastfed.”
 That is 11.6% of all deaths amongst children under five years old could be prevented by breastfeeding.

 Expensive baby foods can also increase family poverty.
 Poverty is a major cause of malnutrition.

 Nestlé targets pregnant women, mothers of babies and young children and health workers to promote its products and boost its sales.

 Nestlé also puts babies who need to be fed on formula at risk.
 It refuses to warn on labels that powdered formula is not sterile and may contain harmful bacteria and does not give correct instructions on how to reduce the risks – unless forced to by law (as in the UK, where it markets the SMA brand).